microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 ---
 ### [Integrations](https://www.fast.design/docs/integrations/introduction)

-FAST libraries can also be used in combination with a wide variety of existing technologies.
+FAST libraries can also be used in combination with a wide variety of existing technologies:

 - [Angular](https://www.fast.design/docs/integrations/angular)
 - [ASP.NET](https://www.fast.design/docs/integrations/aspnet)